MacRP/blackjack/README.md

 # blackjack
-A simple blackjack script for QBCore.
+A blackjack script for QBCore.